Commercial development - Your guide to commercial real estate

-- B grade finishes range from medium to high in quality and is determined by their location.
+- B grade finishes range from medium to high in quality and are determined by their location.

 - C grade finishes are typical and placed in less visible areas.

-The following are some of the primary advantages of commercial development (office buildings) over other real estate developments.
+Below are the major advantages of commercial development over other real estate developments.

 Potentially higher returns